haiwera-silk-cd/magento-devdocs/guides/v2.1/javascript-dev-guide/conventions_js.md

 **- `<theme_dir>`**

-{% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}Theme{% endglossarytooltip %} directory.
+{% glossarytooltip d2093e4a-2b71-48a3-99b7-b32af7158019 %}主题{% endglossarytooltip %} directory.
 Usually used when talking about custom themes, or any theme in general.

-For Magento out of the box {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}frontend{% endglossarytooltip %} themes, usually one of the following:
+For Magento out of the box {% glossarytooltip b00459e5-a793-44dd-98d5-852ab33fc344 %}前端{% endglossarytooltip %} themes, usually one of the following:

  - `app/design/frontend/Magento/<theme>`
  - `vendor/magento/theme-frontend-<theme>`